 Back at Yotsu-suji – image © Chris Rowthorn

 There is just one place where you must be careful on the way back.
-When you get to Mitsu-tsuji, be sure to go right and down the steps.
+When you get to Mitsu-tsuji, be sure to go left and down the steps.
 If you go straight on, it is a very winding route back to the main hall.
 All the people in this picture are going the wrong way.
 You want to take a hard right down the steeper steps.

 Junction at Mitsu-suji – image © Chris Rowthorn